 6. Opinion as to cause the manner of death

-1. To handle the human remains safe during the autopsy procedure to prevent transmission of viruses.
+1. To handle the human remains and keep them safe during the autopsy procedure to prevent transmission of viruses.

-2. For eye protection, goggles and face shield should be used.
+2. Goggles and face shield should be used during the procedure.

 3. Surgical gloves with a layer of cut-proof synthetic gloves should be used.

-4. Before leaving the autopsy suite, dispose of by the facility policies and procedure.
+4. Before leaving the autopsy suite, dispose off the gloves and other used articles as per the facility policies and procedure.